chef/chef-web-docs/content/nodes.md

 will take precedence over the attributes specified in the cookbook's attribute files.

-See [Attributes](/attributes) for detailed information on the different types of node attributes and how they are used to set policy on nodes.
+See [Attributes](/attributes) for detailed information on the different types of node attributes and how they're used to set policy on nodes.

 ### Run-lists